 I have a customized version of Dvorak keyboard layout.
 It is a light modification of Arjen Van Kol’s Dvorak International Extended .
+The main customizations are the addition of Indian Rupee symbol ₹ for AltGr+Shift+3 and the swapping of Capslock and left ctrl.
 Here’s how it should be installed.

 Linux